euan-forrester/photo-recommender/README.md

 - Make puller-flickr only get incremental updates since the last time it ran, rather than pulling all data every time
 - Make puller-flickr look for deletions of favorites
 - Investigate transaction usage in the batch database writer: what batch size should we use? is there a better transaction isolation level to use to help concurrency?
-- Add auth to API server - use AWS API gateway?
 - Audit for XSS attacks
 - Add CSRF token
 - Make frontend vendor file smaller (it's mostly bootstrap): https://bootstrap-vue.js.org/docs/#tree-shaking-with-module-bundlers